 11. OXIDISED MATHA PATTI

 You may flaunt your outstanding sense of style with matha pattis.
 To achieve a really ethnic image for special dance performances or Dandiya evenings, pair them with your Chaniya choli.
 Matha pattis are a special example of how tradition and style have combined.
 If silver isn’t your thing, consider an alloy metal.
+This is one of types of oxidised jewellery.

 12. OXIDISED BOHEMIAN STYLE JEWELLERY